 The DfE have recently reinforced the need "to create and enforce a clear and rigorous expectation on all schools to promote the fundamental British values of democracy, the rules of law, individual liberty and mutual respect and tolerance of those with different faiths and beliefs".
-We promote these values through our PSHE and RHE provision, but also through our school ethos and values as well as our relationships with each other and our wider curriculum.
+We promote these values through our PSHE and RHE provision and wider curriculum as well as through our whole school ethos which is strongly focused on the relationships we form with each other.

-As a school, we also have 7 learning animals that promote and teach positive behaviours whilst contributing to our commitment to promote British values.
+As a school, we also have 7 learning animals which promote and teach positive relational behaviours for learning whilst contributing to our commitment to promote British values.
 These are:

 Persevering penguin - guiding children to be resilient and positive in the face of challenge

-Active ant – promoting team work with all other members of our community and valuing the contribution and individuality of all team member.
+Active ant – promoting team work by caring for and working with all other members of our community and valuing the contribution of each team member